vitalsource/LTI2-Reference/README.md

 * As new facilities, messages, or services are added to LTI2 they will be added to this reference model.
 The intent is to add them in while they are still in development so that the LTI Services Task Force can see them in early operation.

 * The actual LTI-specific TC and TP functionality are implemented as Rails mountable engines.
 A mountable engine is a type of gem that is used for creating a Rails 'sub-application'; that is, an application within an application.
-Each mountable engine has its own models, controller, etc.  Common behavior of both engines is abstracted into a third gem: lti2-commons.
+Each mountable engine has its own models, controller, etc.  Both of these engines are embedded in the single parent gem.
+Common behavior of both engines is abstracted into the /lib folder.
 A consequence of using this design modularity is that either one or both engines can also be mounted in real working production code.
 In particular, the Vital Source BusinessCenter incorporates the Tool Consumer engine to provide launches appropriate for viewing e-textbooks.
 It also incorporates the Tool Provider to allow new interactive e-textbooks to launch out of the book into other LTI tools, either provided by Vital Source, the book publisher, or anyone else.

 * The reference implementation contains sample applications that can either be run under sqlite3 or MySQL.
 Sample data is provided for each type of database.